Wanilyatasnim/CMT322_ver2/MODULE_COMPLETION_CHECKLIST.md

 ## ✅ Conclusion
 **All MVP modules are 100% complete and functional!**

 The application is ready for deployment and testing.
-Railway deployment is configured and the database auto-seeds with sample data on each deployment.
+Railway deployment is configured and the lightweight JSON data store auto-seeds with sample data on each deployment.